Flight Credits, Upgrade Certificates & Free Night Awards

 These typically refresh each status year and have expiration dates.
 Gondola tracks how many you have remaining and when they expire.

-How do I add a flight credit or upgrade certificate manually?
+How do I add a flight credit, upgrade certificate, or free night award manually?

-From your loyalty dashboard, click into the airline or hotel loyalty account where the credit belongs.
-You'll see an option to add a new flight credit or upgrade certificate.
-Fill in the details (amount, expiration, credit number for flight credits, or program and count for upgrade certificates) and save.
+From your loyalty dashboard, click into the airline or hotel loyalty account where the credit belongs, or use the add menu at the top of the dashboard.
+You'll see options to add a new flight credit, upgrade certificate, or free night credit.
+Fill in the details (amount, expiration, credit number for flight credits, program and count for upgrade certificates, or program, count, and cap details for free nights) and save.

 If you're adding a flight credit, Gondola will pre-fill the airline based on the account you clicked into.